runrig-coop/hedgerows/index.md

 Now when I thought about it in the light of universal access to nature, I remembered the other term for this third right: _alienation_.
-In a strictly legal sense, to alienate an asset carries little further significance than to "dispose of" it, but in a sociological context or in plain parlance, alienation imbues a psychological or almost spiritual quality.
+In a strictly legal sense, to alienate an asset carries little further significance than to "dispose of" it.
+In a sociological context, however, or merely in plain parlance, alienation carries a deeply psychological quality.
 That sense seems all the more acute when the thing you are alienating is nature itself, even if just a part of it.
 There is reciprocity between us and nature, a two-way subjectivity that transcends the mere owner/asset duality.
 I belong to nature as much as (or even more than) nature belongs to me, and to sever that tie would constitute a terrible injury.
-A free-market economy, however, requires that elements of nature comply with the rules of commodity exchange and fungibility.
+A free-market economy, however, requires that elements of nature be made fungible and comply with the rules of commodity exchange.
 To enclose nature, therefore, means to fundamentally _set it apart_.
 Nature becomes an asset or commodity.
 It is demoted to an insensible object and is no longer an equal or true subject.
 Meanwhile, anyone tied to that chunk of nature is in essence commodified too.
 It is a process that cuts both ways, alienating one from the other.
 This was certainly the experience of English peasants who were driven off the commons by enclosure.
 They were forced to move to urban centers and sell their labor for a wage in the emerging industrial economy.
-So not only was the _ecological value_ of the land commodified and sold, but the very _social value_ of the peasantry was itself made into a commodity, measured out by the punch clock and made divisible as wage shares.
+So not only was the _ecological value_ of the land commodified and sold, but the very _social value_ of the peasantry was itself made into a commodity, measured out by the punch clock, and made divisible as wage shares.
 Wherever the commons was enclosed, the commoners were duly confined, if not to the factory yard then invariably to the prison yard.[^vagrancy]

 [^vagrancy]: It cannot be overemphasized that this migration was anything but
     voluntary.
 Already faced with poverty and imminent starvation, landless